syaddadh1211/messenger-bot/README.md

 ## RESTFull API example

-I use Heroku cloud platform to deploy my nodejs with restify framework, and its also connected to my GitHub repo so anytime I make a push to my repo it will automatically deploy to my heroku as well. you can try to via postman to :
+I use Heroku cloud platform to deploy my nodejs with restify framework, and its also connected to my GitHub repo so anytime I make a push to my repo it will automatically deploy to my heroku as well. you can try to :
 - Get all message : https://messengerbot-app.herokuapp.com/messages
 - Get one message: https://messengerbot-app.herokuapp.com/messages/4864871003525182
 - Delete message: https://messengerbot-app.herokuapp.com/messages/4864871003525182